Notice - NDDH Pauses Use of Johnson & Johnson Vaccine

 CT DPH Fact Sheets:

-COVID-19 vaccination in Connecticut is being done in PHASES.
-Phases are then broken down into waves in order to prioritize those at highest risk for exposure or complications that can result in hospitalization or death from COVID-19.
-Phase1B includes approximately 1.4 million people in CT, so it will take some time to vaccinate those eligible.
+COVID-19 vaccination in Connecticut has been done in PHASES.
+Phases were then broken down into waves in order to prioritize those at highest risk for exposure or complications that could result in hospitalization or death from COVID-19.
+Connecticut's population is 3.5 million people, so it will take some time to vaccinate those eligible and seeking vaccine.

 - Individuals whose primary medical provider is located in the State of Connecticut but do not live or work in CT should not be vaccinated in CT.
 Such individuals should receive vaccine from their State of residence when they are eligible in their home state.